xcsf-dev/xcsf/README.md

 ===========================================================
 Linear or quadratic (if compiled with QUADRATIC=1) computed prediction, updated with the modified Delta update (also known as the Widrow-Hoff or least mean squares update.)
-Recursive least squares (RLS) update can be enabled by compiling with PRED=1.
+Recursive least squares update can be enabled by compiling with PRED=1.
+MLP neural networks can be used to compute the prediction and updated with the backpropagation algorithm by compiling with PRED=2.

-Conditions are represented as either real-valued intervals as in the original XCSF (COND=0), or as MLP neural networks if compiled with COND=1.
+Conditions are represented as either real-valued intervals as in the original XCSF, or as MLP neural networks if compiled with COND=1.

 Self-adaptive mutation rates can be enabled by compiling with SAM=1.